Scalingo/go-philae/README.md

 ```
 type Probe interface {
   Name() string // Return the name of the probe
-  Check() error // Return nil if the probe check was successfull or an error otherwise
+  Check(context.Context) error // Return nil if the probe check was successfull or an error otherwise
 }
 ```